Wuki: Career

 On August 3, 2011, after touring extensively for many years as guitarist and synth player in electronic rock band Innerpartysystem, the band announced that they were to be going on an indefinite hiatus; the band has not performed since.
 Barman moved to Denver, Colorado, and began producing and performing under the moniker Wuki.
 One of his first gigs as Wuki was hosting the late night radio show E-Lven on Denver's 93.3 FM.

-Wuki has since gone on to grow his solo project into a globally recognizable name, racking up over 121 million streams across all platforms through 2023.
+Wuki has since gone on to grow his solo project, racking up over 121 million streams across all platforms through 2023.

 Delivering his first-ever self release as Wuki in 2012 with a four-track EP called Something For Everyone Vol. 1, he released the singles "Diwali", "Buffalo Bass", "Jungle Funk" and "That’s Right".
 In 2015, Wuki gained recognition for his remix of RL Grime and Big Sean's 2015 hit "Kingpin".
 After releasing music on imprints such as Owsla, Main Course, Mad Decent, Fool's Gold, and Ultra, in 2018n Wuki set up his own record label, Wukileaks.

 Wuki's hit remixes and bootleg edits caught the eyes of artists including Skrillex, Miley Cyrus, Selena Gomez, The Chainsmokers, Anna Lunoe, Zeds Dead, and Diplo, with the latter offering Wuki his own monthly radio show, Wukileaks Wednesdays, on Diplo's Revolution.

 Wuki was nominated for Best Remixed Recording at the 62nd Annual Grammy Awards for his remix of Miley Cyrus's "Mother's Daughter".
 His 2019 single "Better" with Valentino Khan and Roxanne was a top trend on TikTok in 2020.
 His single "Throw It" was featured in the 2020 Netflix film Work It, starring Sabrina Carpenter.

 On January 24, 2020, he and Nitti Gritti released the EP Ro Sham Bo.
 He started off the year with a 16-date North American tour, also called ‘Ro Sham Bo’.

 On March 12, 2021, he released his debut album, WukiWorld, on HARD Recs.
 It features appearances from Diplo, Shaquille O'Neal, Juvenile, Yung Baby Tate, and Smokepurpp.

 In 2023, Wuki teamed up with Lee Foss to remix Cheryl Lynn's 1978 disco single "Got to Be Real".
 This followed his 2022 remix of Stevie Nicks' 1981 single "Edge of Seventeen", which reached number 1 on the UK Shazam Dance Charts.
 His 2023 single "Sunshine (My Girl)" incorporates elements of "My Girl" by The Temptations.
 This was followed by his 2023 Sunshine Tour across North America.
 He also performed that year at Red Rocks, Sunset, Shambhala, and HARD Summer.

+On Januaray 8, 2026 Wuki released "Rainbow" under Monstercat Instinct.
+The song was featured on Rocket League x Monstercat.
+This was his debut Monstercat release.